hecrenews/hecrenews.github.io/_posts/2020-07-13-very-dear-friends-of-local-man-astonished-at-will-to-live.md

 *Eif al-Tawa hands all three cups of coffee to Biggin Mammo, then exits*

-*Biggin Mammo takes a sip of the coffee and promptly spits it out*
+*Biggin Mammo takes a sip of the coffee and promptly spits it out, then expertly throws the remaining two coffee cups into a trash can in the corner of the room*

 > Mammo: "Gosh darn intern keeps putting rosemary or something in my coffee to spite me, I'm going to have a talk with him after ~~school~~ this is over.
 Anyways, what became of Orblong on the rails, Shickner #1?"

 > Robald: "For the last time, Why is he Shickner #1?"

 > Mammo: "Foolboy, I ask the questions around here.
 Sit down or I'll have a talk with *you* after ~~school~~ this is over as well."

+*Robald Shickner sits down*

 > Jonas: "So, apparently the trains weren't even running that day!
 Can you believe it?"